hdinkel/passwordcard/README.md

 ![Password Card including user provided passwords](images/passwordcard3.png)

+You can define how many lines of numbers/digits you want using the ``-n`` switch:

+    generate_passwordcard.py -n 4 passw0rd 0 0

+It is also possible to re-use a given random seed by using the ``-r`` switch:

+    generate_passwordcard.py -r MyRandomSeed

 ## Closing remarks

 Passwordcards allow you to use strong passwords even without a digital password manager.
 Plus you